-Join Arthur Ulfeldt for an in-depth discussion in this video The structure of a project, part of Up and Running with Clojure.
+Join Arthur Ulfeldt for an in-depth discussion in this video The structure of a project, part of Learning Clojure.

 - So now that we've made our new project,…let's take a moment to examine the structure…of a Leiningen project as a whole.…So at the top we see our project name.…This is the root of the directory that will contain…all the code related to this project.…We have ch04 and below that we have some…documentation files, README.md - md stands for markdown.…This is what will appear as the home page…should you publish your code to a site like GitHub.…dev-resources is for binary files, useful things,…stuff that will be useful when you're running tests…for your project,…but shouldn't be shipped with the final result.…